C2dricLeroy/Javascript-algorithm/README.md

 - 95 : Multiply the number
 - 96 : Fix the Bugs (Syntax) - My First Kata
 - 97 : Incorrect division method
+- 98 : Fix your code before the garden dies!